-If an insurance company wrongfully denies your insurance claim, contact The Krist Law Firm, P.C. today at to find out how we can help.
+If an insurance company wrongfully denies your insurance claim, contact The Krist Law Firm, P.C. at 281-283-8500 to find out how we can help.
 Insurance issues can be complex.
 Our Houston injury attorneys can get you the compensation you deserve.

 First Party and Third Party Claims

-Texas has adopted a version of the Unfair Claim Settlement Practices Act (USCPA).
-Texas Insurance Code Chapters 541 and 542 prohibit unfair or deceptive insurance business practices, including wrongful denials.
+Texas adopted a version of the Unfair Claim Settlement Practices Act (USCPA), and Texas Insurance Code Chapters 541 and 542 prohibit unfair or deceptive insurance business practices.
+This includes wrongful denials.

-Under Section 541.060 of the Texas Insurance Code, insurance companies are prohibited from engaging in the following unfair settlement practices with regard to first-party claims:
+Specifically, under Section 541.060 of the Texas Insurance Code, insurance companies are prohibited from engaging in the following unfair settlement practices:

-• Knowingly misrepresent to claimant a material fact or policy provision relating to coverage at issue
+- Knowingly misrepresent to claimant a material fact or policy provision relating to coverage.

-• Failure to attempt in good faith to effectuate a prompt, fair, and equitable settlement of a claim with respect to which the insurer’s liability has become reasonably clear
+- Failure to attempt in good faith to effectuate a prompt, fair, and equitable settlement of a reasonably clear claim.

-• Failure to promptly provide to a policyholder a reasonable explanation of the basis in the policy, in relation to the facts or applicable law, for the insurer’s denial of a claim or offer of a compromise settlement of a claim
+- Failure to promptly provide to a policyholder a reasonable explanation of a denial or offer of a compromise settlement.

-Thus, an insurer’s duty to attempt in good faith to settle a claim arises when the claim is covered by the policy and the insurer’s liability to the third party is reasonably clear.
+Therefore, an insurer’s duty is to attempt in good faith to settle a claim that is covered by the policy and the insurer’s liability to the third party is reasonably clear.

-Contact us today at or by using our online form.
-We offer a free consultation and you won’t owe us anything unless you obtain compensation for your injuries.
+Contact us today at 281-283-8500 or use our online form.
+We offer a free consultation and you won’t owe us anything unless you obtain compensation.